 - Identify as many properties as you want, as long as their combined value doesn’t exceed 200% of your relinquished property’s value.

-- Identify as many properties as you want, as long as the assets you end up buying are valued at 95% or more of your relinquished property’s value.
+- Identify as many properties as you want, as long as the you acquire 95% of the value you identified.

 Like-Kind Means “Real”